Eastern Iowa's First Ronald McDonald Family Room at St. Luke's

 How is the Ronald McDonald Family Room connected to the Ronald McDonald House Charities?

 Founded in 1985, Ronald McDonald House Charities of Eastern Iowa & Western Illinois (RMHC-EIWI) creates, finds and supports programs that directly improve the health and well-being of children.
 RMHC-EIWI provides care and comfort to children and their families by supporting the 31-room "home away from home" Ronald McDonald House of Iowa City.
-Additional programs include a Ronald McDonald Family Room at St. Luke's Hospital in Cedar Rapids, and Ronald McDonald Food Pantries at University of Iowa Children's Hospital.
-RMHC-EIWI also supports not-for-profit children's programs and students making a difference in eastern Iowa and western Illinois through its grants and scholarships program.
-Learn more at http://rmhc-eiwi.org/donate-online/.
+Additional programs include a Ronald McDonald Family Room at St. Luke's Hospital in Cedar Rapids, and Ronald McDonald Family Room at University of Iowa Stead Family Children's Hospital in Iowa City.

 How can I help?